Glasgow Corporation Water Works: Loch Katrine

 While Bateman had managed the main pipeline, James Morris Gale became the resident engineer for the city section of the project.
 After it all opened in 1859, he became Engineer in Chief for the Glasgow Water Commissioners, a post he held for over 40 years until he retired in 1902.
 By 1882, the supply from Loch Katrine was no longer sufficient, and he suggested a scheme to double the pipeline, raise the levels in Loch Katrine a little more, and to obtain further sources from other lochs in the vicinity of Loch Katrine.
-Acts of Parliament were obtained in 1883 and 1885, which allowed the level of Loch Katrine to be raised by 5 ft.
+The Glasgow Corporation Waterworks Amendment Act 1882 (45 & 46 Vict. c. lxxxvii) and the Glasgow Corporation Waterworks Act 1885 (48 & 49 Vict. c. cxxxvi) were obtained, which allowed the level of Loch Katrine to be raised by 5 ft.
 This required the construction of a new dam, which was located just downstream of the first dam, and had nine sluices to control compensation water, rather than the four of the original dam.
 This work was carried out using direct labour between 1886 and 1896, and an official opening took place on 21 June 1901.
 Gale chose a more direct route for the new aqueduct, which involved more tunnelling, but by this time pneumatic drills and better explosives were available, and he felt that the long bridges such as that at Duchray were the least satisfactory element of the original design.
 Friction in the tunnels of the first route had reduced the throughput below what had been expected, and the new tunnels were lined with concrete to improve flows.
 The revised route for the second aqueduct was 2.2 mi shorter, and the possible throughput with both aqueducts in use increased to 70 e6impgal per day.